Key Takeaways:

 Good sanitation and hygiene

-Make sure that the water you drink is pure – if you are not sure, it is better not to drink it.
+Make sure that the water you drink is clean – if you are not sure, it is better not to drink it.
 Wash your hands regularly, especially before cooking or eating.
 Endeavor to guard against excessive contact with sick individuals.

 - Keep clean